Meet Sangje and Motso

 Sanje and Motso applied for the Captivating My First Job Assistant Chef program and started their journey to a brighter future in 2016 and secured their very first full-time job in a restaurant as waitresses and assistants to the head chef.

 Now independent young women, they dreamed of owning and running their very own restaurant.
-With careful planning and hard work, these young ladies dreams will come true in late September 2017.
+With careful planning and hard work, their dream came true in September 2017 (see their video on this page).

 All it took was a sponsor to decide to support each of these girls.
-It’s costs US$1,300 to fully fund a girl through a MY FIRST JOB program, including all support costs which continue for up to 2 years after the program has finished – just to be certain things are working ok.
-And, their world literally transforms within 12 months.
+Thanks to the partnership of ZURU (who fund over half of the costs of each girl), it only costs RMB3,200 (or US$40 a month for a 12 month commitment) to fully fund a girl through a MY FIRST JOB program.
+This includes all support and organization costs to make this program happen, as well as follow-up after they have started their first jobs.
+Their world literally transforms within 12 months.
 These young women can finally spread their wings and fly.
 With determination, bravery and commitment to work hard – she flies to new opportunities.

-- Young women are receiving intensive training to become Assistant Chefs by qualified Tibetan and Chinese chefs OR training in Home Services such as cleaning, childminding and cooking;
+- Women are receiving intensive training to become Assistant Chefs by qualified Tibetan and Chinese chefs;

-- Support this program from US$40 per month for 12 months and you will see a girl through to her first job;
+- Support this program from US$40 per month for 12 months and you will see a woman through to her first job;

 - Training is over a 6-month period including mentoring on life skills;